-Safe Internet is an interactive exhibit based on the books we designed for CANVAS: Safe Space which is about data privacy, and #YOUTHINK which is about fake news.
+Safe Internet is an interactive exhibit based on the books we designed and illustrated for CANVAS: Safe Space which is about data privacy, and #YOUTHINK which is about fake news.
 Illustrations come to life as murals, installations, posters, and light boxes, giving visitors a walkthrough of the two books.

 Photos by Ruben Flores

 At the entrance is one of several no-touch photo-op standees, featuring a reminder that is central to the exhibit's theme: navigating, receiving, and sharing information on the internet with care.